-D. FLAG RACE (Refer To Exhibit R, Flag Race Diagram)

-- 1. Fifty-five (55) gallon closed metal barrels must be used.
-The barrels must be brightly colored or covered with barrel wraps. - 2.
-Pattern is to be laid out in the same manner as the regular barrel pattern with the substitution of a pole in place of barrel three (see Section B, Barrel Racing, above for pattern details). - 3.
-A five (5) gallon pail measuring fourteen and one-quarter inches (141⁄4") +/- (plus or minus) one-half inch (1⁄2") tall inside dimension and eleven and one-quarter inches (111⁄4") +/- (plus or minus) one-half inch (1⁄2") across inside dimension with fill mark on the exterior and/or interior of the pail filled three-quarters (3⁄4) full with any pellet feed measuring three-sixteenths inches (3/16") in diameter (e.g. cattle or horse

-- pellet feed) will be placed on top of barrels one and two.
+- D. FLAG RACE (Refer To Exhibit R, Flag Race Diagram) - i.
+Fifty-five (55) gallon closed metal barrels must be used.
+The barrels must be brightly colored or covered with barrel wraps. - ii.
+Pattern is to be laid out in the same manner as the regular barrel pattern with the substitution of a pole in place of barrel three (see Section B, Barrel Racing, above for pattern details). - iii.
+A five (5) gallon pail measuring fourteen and one-quarter inches (141⁄4") +/- (plus or minus) one-half inch (1⁄2") tall inside dimension and eleven and one-quarter inches (111⁄4") +/- (plus or minus) one-half inch (1⁄2") across inside dimension with fill mark on the exterior and/or interior of the pail filled three-quarters (3⁄4) full with any pellet feed measuring three-sixteenths inches (3/16") in diameter (e.g. cattle or horse pellet feed) will be placed on top of barrels one and two.
 A proper level must be maintained throughout the event.
 Should a pail be knocked over by a contestant, it shall be refilled as described, not scooped up from the arena floor.
-Flag poles shall be set seven inches (7") into the pellets, and pole shall be marked from the bottom accordingly. - 4.
-A two and one-half-foot long (21⁄2'), round one inch (1") diameter pole with one end sharpened to a point and an eight and one-half by eleven inch (81⁄2" x 11") solid red flag attached to the other end will be used. - 5.
+Flag poles shall be set seven inches (7") into the pellets, and pole shall be marked from the bottom accordingly. - iv.
+A two and one-half-foot long $(2\frac{1}{2})$, round one inch (1") diameter pole with one end sharpened to a point and an eight and one-half by eleven inch $(8\frac{1}{2}" \times 11")$ solid red flag attached to the other end will be used. - v.
 Pattern may be run either left or right and contestant must call placement of flag before entering the arena.
 Contestant crosses start/finish line, proceeds to first barrel, passes on the outside picking up the flag, passes around the pole and on to next barrel where he/she puts the flag into the five (5) gallon pail with sharpened end down and returns to the start/finish line.
-Flag pole may pierce the bucket after going in and still be considered a good time. - 6.
-Penalties/Disqualifications - a) Knocking over the first barrel and/or pail will result in a five (5) second penalty. - b) Knocking over the pole or picking up and moving the pole from the set pattern will result in a five (5) second penalty. - c) Knocking over the second barrel or pail will result in disqualification. - d) Contestant will be disqualified for striking horse with flag. - e) Flag not staying in the last pail results in no time.
+Flag pole may pierce the bucket after going in and still be considered a good time.